dqc/familia/README.md

-# One Month Rails
+# Familia

-This is a pinteresting application I created from the One Month Rails course (http://onemonthrails.com)
+This is an application I created based off of the One Month Rails course (http://onemonthrails.com)